 When it comes to lift passes in France, it is really no surprise that what is arguably the top ski area has the top prices.
 The local Val d’Isère pass clocks in at €60 for a day pass.
 Local passes are often not available for more than one or two days and here again the Espace Killy connecting Val d’Isère and Tignes comes out on top with a cool €360 for six days.

 Most expensive lift pass in Switzerland

-NB.
-Switzerland comes with a big asterisk as some ski resorts are moving towards ‘dynamic pricing’ (the price varies with demand).
-So, for example, a day ticket in a resort such as Zermatt can vary from 79CHF to 87CHF depending on the season and the number of passes already sold on any given day (with reductions for early online booking and guests staying in Zermatt).
+Switzerland comes with a big asterisk as the major ski resorts are moving towards ‘dynamic pricing’ (the lift ticket price varies with demand).
+So, for example, a day ticket in a resort such as Zermatt can vary from 83CHF depending on the season and the number of passes already sold on any given day (with reductions for early online booking and guests staying in Zermatt).

 Most expensive lift pass in Italy

 The ski resorts around the Dolomites have tended to have the more expensive ski passes in Italy and the ‘grande dame’ of the Dolomites, the ski area at Cortina d’Ampezzo, comes out top with a daily lift pass price of €69 and a six-day high season adult ski pass price of €347.
 (Although the Val Gardena ticket office – the highest in Italy last year – have not yet finalised their winter prices at the time of writing!)